Which place is cheaper, Salzburg or Bucharest?

 Bucharest is not always the best place to visit for a couple.
 The city has some romantic settings such as wandering down Victory Avenue or exploring the historic Cotroceni Neighbourhood.
 There are also several gardens and a number of nice cafes to explore.

-Bucharest is popular with backpackers and budget travelers.
+Plenty of budget travelers visit Bucharest.
 The city is affordable, but it's often overlooked by backpackers.
 Part of the charm for many is the sense of authenticity that can often be hard to find in travel these days.

 You'll find somewhat comparable public transit options in both Bucharest and Salzburg.